Tower of Power (album): Background

 Tower of Power marked the debut of Lenny Williams being the lead vocalist (though Williams had a solo career prior to joining T.O.P., plus he co-penned the song "You Strike My Main Nerve" from the previous album Bump City).
 Tower of Power was also the first Tower of Power album to feature future Saturday Night Live band leader Lenny Pickett, who was the youngest member of the band at the time, replacing original lead sax player Skip Mesquite.
 Also joining the lineup were organist/keyboardist Chester Thompson and guitarist Bruce Conte, who replaced original guitarist Willie James Fulton.
 Some tracks for the album, such as "What is Hip" were recorded at Wally Heider Studios in San Francisco, California in 1973.

-Release
+Release & Reception

 Tower of Power was released in May 1973 by Warner Bros.
 Records.
 The album peaked at No. 15 on the Billboard Top LPs chart in 1973 and received a gold record award for sales in excess of 500,000.
 The album spawned their most successful single, "So Very Hard to Go" which peaked at No. 17 during the week of July 28, 1973, on the Billboard Hot 100.
 Two other singles from the album also charted on the Billboard Hot 100: "This Time It's Real" and "What Is Hip?".